Central Garden & Pet (NASDAQ:CENTA) Updates FY 2021 Earnings Guidance

-Central Garden & Pet (NASDAQ:CENTA) updated its FY 2021 earnings guidance on Wednesday.
-The company provided earnings per share guidance of $2.620-$ for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.600.
+Central Garden & Pet (NASDAQ:CENTA) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+The company provided EPS guidance of $2.620-$ for the period, compared to the Thomson Reuters consensus EPS estimate of $2.600.
 The company issued revenue guidance of -.

-CENTA has been the subject of several research analyst reports.
-Truist initiated coverage on Central Garden & Pet in a research report on Monday, May 10th.
-They issued a buy rating and a $65.00 price objective for the company.
-JPMorgan Chase & Co. lifted their price objective on Central Garden & Pet from $45.00 to $53.00 and gave the stock a neutral rating in a research report on Friday, April 16th.
-Monness Crespi & Hardt lifted their price objective on Central Garden & Pet from $47.00 to $59.00 and gave the stock a buy rating in a research report on Tuesday, April 13th.
-They noted that the move was a valuation call.
-Truist Securities initiated coverage on Central Garden & Pet in a research report on Monday, May 10th.
-They issued a buy rating and a $65.00 price objective for the company.
-Finally, Zacks Investment Research lowered Central Garden & Pet from a hold rating to a sell rating in a research report on Tuesday, July 20th.
-One analyst has rated the stock with a sell rating, one has given a hold rating and four have assigned a buy rating to the stock.
-Central Garden & Pet has a consensus rating of Buy and a consensus price target of $59.00.

 About Central Garden & Pet